PhiNotPi/TieKnots/README.md

                |       |
                |       |

 The face is calculated by keeping track of which edges are present and in which number.
 There are four main categories of faces, as shown below.
-These can laos be mirrored left-to-right, but that still counts as part of the same category.
+These can also be mirrored left-to-right, but that still counts as part of the same category.

          Flat (++-/-+-)
             \  _________  /
              \/\        \/
              /  \        \